11+ Years at Microsoft

 Microsoft · India

-Took ownership of developer reliability for the Office Add-ins ecosystem.
-Managing 6,000+ GitHub issues, cross-team partner programs, and the full developer support pipeline.
-Side project: building Brain OS — an open-source, AI-powered operating system for PMs with 27 Copilot skills and 50+ automations.
+Owns developer reliability for the Office Add-ins platform — 6,000+ issues triaged across 5 charter areas.
+Leading cross-team partner programs.
+Building Brain OS — an AI-powered daily operating system for PMs with 27 Copilot skills and 50+ automations.

-6,000+ Issues Developer Reliability Brain OS (Side Project) 27 Copilot Skills
+6,000+ Issues Triaged 5 Charter Areas Brain OS 27 Copilot Skills

 kustonaut.github.io/issue-sentinel